Boosting curb appeal takes only a weekend or two with this great DIY stone edging solution for your landscape border.

 Depending on how you created your wall (straight or curved) the caps may need to be cut.
 I go over how to do this in detail in this post!

 Finish the Job.
 Fill the empty areas of the trench with soil or some other stabilization material like mulch or gravel.

 Now stand back and admire your work!
 Installing decorative stone, cement, or paver edging around your planting beds will not only keep your grass and mulch in place, but also give your beds a stand-out, tidy look.
 This little bit of sweat equity rewards you with instant curb appeal!

 So pretty!
 Except for the front porch, which I randomly ripped the carpet from the other day.
 The projects never end.
-Just for some more laughs, I haven’t even finished the stone caps yet, but I loved my stone edging so much, that I started a whole new raised bed in the back yard!
+Just for some more laughs, before I even finished the stone caps, I started a whole new raised bed in the backyard!
 It’s going to look so great when it’s done.
-I just wish the sun would stay out a little longer so I can work on it more during the week.

 What Blooms with What?

 Never know what to plant together?
 Find out with this FREE Plant Pairing Guide and become a pro at combining plants for the best garden design possible!